easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - Price-sensitive teams understand (big win here)
 - But: Requires setup (not plug-and-play like Copilot)

-**Q-IDE Advantage**: Powerful with enterprises and cost-conscious devs.
+**Top Dog Advantage**: Powerful with enterprises and cost-conscious devs.
 Value not understood by mainstream market yet.

 #### Strength #3: Runway Media Integration (Unmatched)